 One of the main reasons that we booked a New York trip, was for the cuisine.
 Our plan specifically was to head to Brooklyn to have dinner at Peter Luger’s, which is the best steakhouse in all of the five boroughs.
 This place has the reputation as the mecca of great steaks, great dining and great service.
 It has been ranked the #1 steakhouse for 33 years and counting.
 I tried this place five years ago and I made sure to bring some other people to take in the experience.

 My two friends who were trying Peter Luger for the first time were left speechless.
 The quality and texture of the steaks were nothing short of perfection.
-Inside the venue had a late 1800’s classic looking decor, with an old school vibe that only took cash there.
-When you dine at a place like Peter Luger’s, you’ll never have a bad meal.
+Inside the venue had a late 1800’s classic looking decor, with an old school vibe that only took cash as payment.
+When you dine at a place like Peter Luger’s, you know you’ll never have a bad meal there.

 Going to New York for the weekend was awesome.
 I got to check out a lot of sneaker boutiques that I had on my itinerary.
-I even visited Times Square just or the fun of it, which I last saw in 2004.
+I even visited Times Square just for the fun of it, which I last saw in 2004.
 But do stay away from the Empire State Building, that place sucked!
-It is a standard tourist trap lol.
+It is your typical standard tourist trap lol.